bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 You can query the metafields for variants.
 Only metafields that have storefront permissions are returned (i.e. permissions must be set to `write_and_sf_access` or `read_and_sf_access`).

-The example query shows how to query variant metafields for the specified variant.
+The following query shows how to query variant metafields for the specified variant.
 The query returns only variant metafields.
 See [Get product metafields](/api-docs/storefront/graphql/products#get-product-metafields) to retrieve product metafields.

 <!--
 type: tab